dcmaddix/dcmaddix.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Computational and Mathematical Engineering, Stanford University, 2018
+* Ph.D. in Computational and Mathematical Engineering, Stanford University, 2018
 * M.S. in Computational and Mathematical Engineering, Stanford University, 2015
 * B.A. in Applied Mathematics, University of California, Berkeley, 2012